MW-Mori/ALLBERT/README.md

 This led to the development of ALLBERT's `FailSafe` system.
 In addition to the environmental state reported by a sensor, the system maintains information about whether the sensor itself is currently producing trustworthy data.
 These represent two different conditions: a sensor reporting that a direction is blocked is valid environmental information, while a sensor failing to produce a valid reading represents a problem with the sensing system itself.

 If a sensor operation returns invalid data such as `None` or encounters an exception, the corresponding sensor can be marked unhealthy.
 Movement logic can then prevent that unknown condition from being treated as a clear path.
-Trustworthy information is therefore required before a direction can be considered available for movement.
+A direction can therefore be considered available for movement only when the system has a valid, trustworthy sensor reading.

 I also use decorators to provide persistent protection around operations that require error and state checking.
 Rather than relying on each individual sensor function to independently implement the same protective behavior, a sensor-safety decorator can wrap the operation, evaluate whether it completed successfully, and update the sensor's health state.